Paul Manafort's Activities Arouse Interest Of Ukrainian Prosecutors

 While Manafort vanished from Ukraine's political scene even earlier, his name lives on in Kiev.

-Ukrainian investigators are seeking to understand his contacts, if any, to former President Viktor Yanukovych at the time of the shooting of anti-government protesters on the capital's central square, known as the Maidan, in February 2014.
+Ukrainian investigators are seeking to understand his ties, if any, to former President Viktor Yanukovych at the time of the shooting of anti-government protesters on the capital's central square, known as the Maidan, in February 2014.

 Manafort is central to questions about the extent of Russian influence in the U.S. presidential election.
 The FBI is investigating whether Trump associates coordinated with Russia in those efforts, although it has not disclosed which individuals are under scrutiny.
 Manafort served as Trump's campaign chairman during the spring and summer of 2016.